geckooooo/absclock/README.md

 ### Notes

 * Time is represented in UTC.
-* Only works on Earth pending implementation of consistent geological time primitives across multiple planets or moons.
-Currently other planets and satellites (like Mars, Venus, and the moon) have their own specific geological time.
 * Each time component is a subcomponent of the prior one (immediate left).
 * Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.